iPhone 11, Pro and Max: Every spec you need to know

-There's no 5G carrier support (we expect that to come in 2020), and none of the reverse wireless charging that was rumored to charge the Apple AirPods, Apple Watch and other phones of the back of the iPhone 11 -- like you get with the Galaxy S10 and Note 10 phones.
+There's no 5G carrier support (we expect that to come in 2020), and none of the reverse wireless charging that was rumored to charge the Apple AirPods, Apple Watch and other phones of the back of the iPhone 11 -- as you can with the Galaxy S10 and Note 10 phones.

 The iPhone 11, 11 Pro and 11 Pro Max go on preorder starting Friday, Sept.
 13 at 5 a.m.
 PT.
 They arrive in-store on Sept.
 20. Apple will continue to sell the iPhone XR for $599 and the iPhone 8 for $449.